 - The Technical Steering Committee, or TSC, guides the activities of many standing committees and specific task groups to curate and maintain the RISC-V ISA as well as many other related functions.
 It is made up of Premier members as well as technical leaders in the project.
 By policy, the TSC mandates cultural and corporate diversity.

-- RISC-V administrative staff include CEO, Calista Redmond; xxx, Director of Technology ; and a number of Program Managers who help shepherd RISC-V business and technical activities.
+- RISC-V staff include Calista Redmond, CEO; Mark Himelstein, CTO; Kim McMahon, Director of Marketing; and a number of Program Managers who work with our members and community on RISC-V business and technical activities.

 - RISC-V Ambassadors are members who make specific public contributions to help promote RISC-V through conference sessions and tutorials, physical or virtual meetups, media engagements, or otherwise helping to spread the word for RISC-V.